Terra Sabaea: Dunes

 When there are perfect conditions for producing sand dunes, steady wind in one direction and just enough sand, a barchan sand dune forms.
 Barchans have a gentle slope on the wind side and a much steeper slope on the lee side where horns or a notch often forms.
 The whole dune may appear to move with the wind.
 Observing dunes on Mars can tell us how strong the winds are, as well as their direction.
 If pictures are taken at regular intervals, one may see changes in the dunes or possibly in ripples on the dune’s surface.
 On Mars dunes are often dark in color because they were formed from the common, volcanic rock basalt.
 In the dry environment, dark minerals in basalt, like olivine and pyroxene, do not break down as they do on Earth.
 Although rare, some dark sand is found on Hawaii which also has many volcanoes discharging basalt.
 Barchan is a Russian term because this type of dune was first seen in the desert regions of Turkistan.
 Some of the wind on Mars is created when the dry ice at the poles is heated in the spring.
 At that time, the solid carbon dioxide (dry ice) sublimates or changes directly to a gas and rushes away at high speeds.
 Each Martian year 30% of the carbon dioxide in the atmosphere freezes out and covers the pole that is experiencing winter, so there is a great potential for strong winds.
 Some places in Terra Sabaea show dunes, as in the images below.

 Dunes in Schaeberle (Martian crater), as seen by HiRISE under the HiWish program.

 Dunes and craters, as seen by HiRISE under HiWish program Some of the dunes are barchans.

-Erosional features in Terra Sabaea

-Eroding mesa in Syrtis Major.
-It would be rough to walk across this feature.
-Image was taken with Mars Global Surveyor, under the MOC Public Targeting Program.

-Close-up of crater deposit that shows both impact craters and pit craters caused by collapse.
-Image taken by HiRISE under the HiWish program.